Aur3ns/Morpheus/README.md

 ### Enhanced Reliability with RFEC & Retransmission

-- **RFEC Using Reed-Solomon Coding:** lsassStealer implements advanced Reed Forward Error Correction (RFEC) techniques by using the Reed-Solomon algorithm.
+- **RFEC Using Reed-Solomon Coding:**
+  Morpheus implements advanced Reed Forward Error Correction (RFEC) techniques by using the Reed-Solomon algorithm.
 The algorithm operates over GF(256) (Galois Field 256) using precomputed logarithm and exponentiation tables, based on the primitive polynomial 0x11d.
   - A Vandermonde matrix is used to generate the parity symbols.
 For every block of data fragments (with a block size defined by a configurable parameter), an equal number of parity fragments is computed.
   - These parity fragments, often referred to as RFEC or Reed-Solomon coding packets, allow the receiver to recover any missing data fragments even in the presence of packet loss.
 - **Feedback-Based Retransmission:**